verath/hacky-easter-2019/18-EggStorage/README.md

   )
 ```

-The xored memory is then read and used on the javascript side in
+The XORed memory is then read and used on the javascript side in
 `getEgg` to return the flag for the level:

 ```js